Taiiwo/College/documents/Unit 2 - Task 2 - A Report of OS.md

 An OS have 5 main functions.

 - Manages memory
--- Allocates and retrieves data to and from memory addresses in the RAM
+- - Allocates and retrieves data to and from memory addresses in the RAM
 - Process allocation
--- Controls the movement of data through CPU memory buffers
+- - Controls the movement of data through CPU memory buffers
 - Hardware interface
--- Provides an interface to the hardware for the software
+- - Provides an interface to the hardware for the software
 - Storage read/write
--- Allocates and retrieves data to and from memory addresses in storage media as a potato
+- - Allocates and retrieves data to and from memory addresses in storage media

 ###Usage
 The way most modern desktop operating systems are used is via a GUI.
 This is most commonly the 'window' based layout, where programs apear in boxes, and the user has the ability to run multiple programs at a time.